One of the most unique sights in the Faroe Islands is “Drangarnir”. The guided tour costs DKK550 per person. Photo: Daniel Casson - @dpc_photography

 The hike costs DKK550 per person and can only be done with a guide.

 For more information and to book, visit www.hiking.fo.

-The DKK100 per person hiking fee on Nólsoy is only commercial trips, i.e. hikes organised by a business.
+The DKK100 per person hiking fee on Nólsoy is only for commercial trips, i.e. hikes organized by a business.
 Individuals wishing to hike may do so without paying the hiking fee.
 This hiking permit can be purchased by contacting Visit Nólsoy.

 PLEASE NOTE: Due to a landslide in Mykines in October 2021, that crossed the path to the lighthouse, the path to the lighthouse will be closed in 2022.
 There is a risk of more landslides in the area, therefore it is not safe to walk in the area at the moment.
 Hikes to other areas in Mykines will be available.

 The island of Mykines is one of the most beautiful places in the whole country.
 Its rich birdlife (hundreds of puffins!) and awe-inspiring beauty have made it one of the most popular destinations for travelers.

 Between 1 May and 31 August, each person traveling to Mykines with the ferry must pay DKK 250 per person in addition to the ferry ticket if one wishes to travel beyond the small village area (this includes the hike out to the lighthouse at the end of the island, Mykineshólmur, that passes through the puffin colony)